Easy DIY abstract artwork

 Or maybe you’re researching art to fill your home with, but finding it tricky to buy online — what if you don’t like it when it arrives?
 Are the dimensions right?
 Will it go with the room styling?

-What if don’t have to be an artist or spend a lot of money to produce a timeless piece that you’ll love ten times more because YOU created it?
+What if you don’t have to be an artist or spend a lot of money to produce a timeless piece that you’ll love ten times more because YOU created it?

 In recent years I’ve been discovering my taste in art.